How To Delete An Instance In AWS

 [--generate-cli-skeleton <value>]

 You can provide up to 1000 instance IDs with the AWS CLI cmdlets.
-But the suggestion here to run with small batches.
+But the suggestion here is to run with small batches.

 Let’s consider the below example that terminates a specific instance with the specified ID.